Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 • Role differentiation leads to power imbalances.

-• Unequal access to resources fosters conflict.
+• Unequal access to resources creates conflict.

 • Incompatible roles within social structures intensify tensions.